- No Annual Subscriptions

 In this article, we will learn about the new Form 1099-MISC, the role of the payer, payee/contractor, and due dates and penalties.

 The following are the topics covered in this article:

 1. What is Form 1099 MISC?

-IRS Form 1099-MISC is an information return used to report the miscellaneous payments made to an independent contractor or self-employed individuals for their work during the calendar year.
+IRS Form 1099-MISC is an information return used to report the miscellaneous payments made to any self-employed individuals for their work during the calendar year.

-The business owner/payer is responsible for preparing and filing Form 1099-MISC with the IRS for each independent contractor.
+The business owner/payer is responsible for preparing and filing Form 1099-MISC with the IRS for each of the individuals.